dsantoshkumarit/Portfolio-html-css-js/README.md

 This is a simple portfolio built using HTML, CSS and JS.

-My portfolio can found at : https://santoshdivate-portfolio.netlify.app/
+Go checkout my portfolio here : https://santoshdivate-portfolio.netlify.app/